lwjohnst86/nefa-code/doc/manuscript.md

 There is some evidence [@Steffen2015a;@Virtanen2014;@Sarbolouki2013] that EPA may be involved with lowering the risk for diabetes, potentially due to its role in inflammation [@Calder2009].
-However, given we found the association only with HOMA2-%S and not with ISI, the significant association could be chance finding, which will require future studies to confirm.
+However, given we found the association only with HOMA2-%S and not with ISI, the significant association could be a chance finding, which will require future studies to confirm.
 We also identified WC as having a powerful attenuating effect on the associations between unadjusted and adjusted models.
 There are some possible explanations for our null findings for the